-Clostridium difficile infection, also known as C. diff, is a gram-positive rod-shaped bacteria that forms spores enabling pathogens to survive in unfavorable conditions and enable human-to-human transmission.
-C. diff infection causes colitis and diarrhea.
+Clostridium difficile infection (CDI), also known as C. difficile, is a gram-positive, rod-shaped bacteria.
+The spores survive in unfavorable conditions and are easily transmitted through contact with objects and humans.
+C. difficile infection causes colitis and diarrhea.

 - Severe abdominal pain and cramping